Bilbusaur/bookbot/README.md

 My name is billy.

-Bookbot is my first guided project!
+BookBot is my first project!